Lexcelon/advanced-interview-challenge/README.md

 Note: Behind the scene, Sequelize will convert your fields (column names) to snake_case.
 Use camalCase when creating your model.
 You may notice in the seeder file that they are in snake_case-- that is just how the seeder files work.

 ### Task 4: Build the rest!
 That should be all the building blocks you need to build out your contacts project.
+When you are finished, add me to your repo (@hapney) and shoot me an email to let me know how it went!

 ## My Super Rough UI Sketches
 ![IMG_4485](https://user-images.githubusercontent.com/22281425/163461355-d8bb27df-ee02-4abc-a3cb-39c948727a11.jpg)